 // shared fields boolean flag[2] = { false, false }; int turn = 1; // can be either 0 or 1 (decides who goes first) // the locking algorithm void lock(int id) { int other = 1 - id; flag[id] = true; while (flag[other]) { if (turn == other) { flag[id] = false; while (turn == other) { // spin-wait } flag[id] = true; } } // lock acquired, safely access shared resources now } void unlock() { turn = other; flag[id] = false; }

-Say now thread Q was “first-in” before thread P. Here, we can only define the doorway to be instruction 2, the raising of the flag.
-This is because the doorway must contain a finite amount of instructions, and thus we cannot include any part of the while loop (lines 3-11).
+Assume thread Q was “first-in” before thread P. Here, we can only define the doorway to be instruction 2, the raising of the flag, as any part of the while loop (lines 3-11) is possibly unbounded.
 Thus, Q being “first-in” simply means it raised its flag first.
 Now, first-in does not guarantee us that Q evaluates the while-condition before P enters its doorway and raises its flag.
 If that happens, both Q and P have to execute their while-loops to decide who can enter first and there, the turn variable decides.
 If the turn is initialized to favor P, P will enter first here and thus, “first-in-first-out” is violated.

 ¶Why is the Filter Lock not Fair?